-- Will the fact that our RUB projects already have a fairly strong STEM focus (e.g., many of our RUB’s learning activities this past summer were associated with UAV drones) potentially compromise your baseline measurements?
+Will the fact that our RUB projects already have a reasonably strong STEM focus (e.g., many of our RUB’s learning activities this past summer were associated with UAV drones) potentially compromise your baseline measurements?

 The T3 Alliance is a value-added project and should only continue to support your program with additional materials and training.
 We intend to learn from you (and other RUB coordinators) as well as grow our understanding(s) of integrating high-interest technologies into successful STEM education.

-- What is the maximum number of students who can participate at each site?
-For example, if all 200 of our Regular UB students wanted to participate, would that be possible?
+What is the maximum number of students who can participate in each site?
+For example, if all 200 of our Regular UB students wanted to join, would that be possible?